lueschem/lueschem.github.io/_posts/2019-10-18-Cross-Compiling-for-Raspbian-Buster.md

 ---

-Guessing from the number of clones on GitHub my [cross compilation setup](https://github.com/lueschem/edi-raspbian) for the Raspberry Pi still seems to be pretty popular - although it is outdated!
-Finally it is time to upgrade it to Raspbian buster and enjoy the gcc update (the version jumped from 6.3 to 8.3).
+Guessing from the number of clones on GitHub my [cross compilation setup](https://github.com/lueschem/edi-raspbian) for Raspbian stretch still seems to be pretty popular.
+This makes it worthwhile to move on to Raspbian buster and enjoy the gcc update (the version jumped from 6.3 to 8.3).

 ![raspberry](/assets/images/blog/raspberry.png){:class="img-responsive"}